 - If you’ve been denied benefits, you can send us denial letter and we will review it for you for free.

-We can help with denials from both ERISA and non-ERISA (private) disability plans.
+We can help in your long term disability fight with denials from both ERISA and non-ERISA (private) disability plans.
 Click here to give us some details about your case.